Lotpath/Strappy/README.md

 * The `NgApp` folder houses the files for your Angular app.
 Each subfolder houses its own Angular module that represents a feature of the app.
 * The `app.js` file defines the main app module and injects each feature module as a dependency.
 * The `globals.js` file defines the globals module with a single constant called globals.
 Inject the globals module into other modules to get access to this globals object.
 One value is defined on this object: baseApiUrl.
 You may want to set this.

-###Authentication
-To set up your project with authentication:
-* Decide whether you're using Basic or Token authentication.
-The Authentication module contains a service for each, with slightly different implementations.
-* These services depend on the [angular-base64](https://github.com/ninjatronic/angular-base64) and [angular-local-storage](https://github.com/grevory/angular-local-storage) libraries.

-    * If using Visual Studio, there are no nuget packages available as of this writing.
-See the github repos linked above.
-    * If using bower:

-        ```
-        bower install angular-base64
-        bower install angular-local-storage
-        ```

-* In your `index.html` file, reference the Javascript files from the Authentication folder and the dependencies above.
-* Wrap the secured content in a `<secured-content></secured-content>` tag.
-This uses the securedContent directive to hide the app and display the `login.html` partial when login is required, and vice-versa when login is confirmed.
-Typically, you'll wrap this directive around the two divs in index.html representing the navbar and the ng-view.
-* Inject the `app.authentication` module in your `app.js` file.
-* Inject the desired service (basic or token) from the `app.authentication` module into your feature module.
-* At the bottom of your controller, call `validate()` on the authentication service.
-This will ensure that if the page is refreshed, the user still has access.
-* In `authentication.js`, specify the `authValidateUrl` and `authLoginUrl` settings.
-* Provide company and project logos to be displayed on `login.html`.

 ##Browser Support
 Older browsers may be partially unsupported, at least without some tweaking.